LorenzoBettini/bart/bart.core/src/test/java/bart/core/performance/README.md

 ## Modifying the Tests

-To adjust the test parameters, edit the constants in the `PerformanceTests` class:
+To adjust the test parameters, edit the constants in the `PerformanceStatistics` class:

 ```java
 // Baseline Configuration